 In the Capitol Hill institution Lincoln Park, you may have noticed a monument to educator and activist Mary McLeod Bethune.
 Known as “The First Lady of The Struggle” because of her commitment to gain better lives for African Americans, she was appointed as a national adviser to President Franklin D. Roosevelt and was a noted educator, founding a private school for African American students that is now Bethune-Cookman University.
 The first monument to honor a black woman in a public park in the District of Columbia, the inscription on the monument “let her works praise her” speaks of her many accomplishments.

-After escaping slavery in Maryland, Frederick Douglass was committed to freedom and he dedicated his life to achieving justice for all Americans, in particular African-Americans, women and minority groups.
+After escaping slavery in Maryland, Frederick Douglass was committed to freedom and he dedicated his life to achieving justice for all Americans, and in particular African-Americans, women and minority groups.
 A talented writer, powerful speaker and passionate abolitionist he envisioned America as an inclusive nation strengthened by diversity and free of discrimination.
 Douglass’s legacy is preserved at Cedar Hill, Known to us as the Frederick Douglass National Historic Site in historic Anacostia, where he lived his last 17 years.

 A perennial favorite is the Martin Luther King, Jr. Memorial, where 2015 Canopy Award Honoree Oehme van Sweden create a landscape memorial that honored Dr. King, was sensitive to its placement near the Tidal Basin’s beloved Yoshino cherry trees and focused on providing adequate canopy coverage to shade pedestrians while they learn more about MLK’s legacy and work.